|Departure Date: 06-07-2019||Status: Open for booking||Price: 620 €||Duration: 8 days|

 Day 6: Momina Polyana– Cherni Vit – Teteven

 We leave the high mountain trail E-3 descending through thick beech and oak forests and pasture land along the Cherni Vit river.
 On some steeper descents we have to dismount and lead the horses.
-Our ride will end in the village of Cherni Vit (800 m) early in the afternoon where our vehicle is waiting and after a short drive we reach the cosy town of Teteven where we stay overnight.
+Our ride will end in the village of Cherni Vit (800 m) early in the afternoon where our vehicle is waiting and after a short drive we reach the cozy town of Teteven where we stay overnight.
 We can enjoy the rest of the day by the hotel pool or exploring the town.

 Riding: 6 hours